 To date, we have experienced some disruption and delays certain of our clinical programs and timelines as a result of COVID-19.
 For example, in 2020 we paused our HCV clinical development program when clinical trial sites closed due to COVID-19 precautions by the countries and medical facilities where the clinical trial was to be conducted.
-In June 2023, we re-initiated patient enrollment in our HCV clinical trials.
+In June 2023, we re-initiated patient enrollment in an HCV clinical trial.